pharmajoe990/blog/_posts/2019-05-13-strategy-pattern.markdown

 }
 ```

-Based on this implementation, the Interfact method can be used to inject, at runtime, the correct Child's lookup attribute.
+Based on this implementation, the Interface method can be used to inject, at runtime, the correct Child's lookup attribute.
 Here is the usage of this in the final synchronisation method.
 In the `updateView` method, the `accountsView` argument represents the structure to be synchronised, while the `accounts` is the source data to synchronise the target.

 ```
 public void updateView(AccountsView accountsView, AccountList accounts) {